Horizon4/final-project-horizon/doc/sprint0/PB.md

 - As a clueless traveller, I should be guided along in my itinerary creation by making me pick the essential requirements like flights, hotels etc so that I have a good travelling experience

 - Condition of Satisfaction
-    1. When I am creating an itinerary I should be able to see in the process bar how far into the budget creating process I am
+    1. When I am creating an itinerary I should be able to see in the process bar how far into the itinerary creating process I am

 - Priority =
-- Point = 3
+- Point =

 ### Story 3